Skip to content

 This was not always obvious.

-There is one detail about the day Torel was born that I want to land here, because the rest of the section will describe him as a child and an adult and the day of his birth is the right place to register what was happening in the operating room.
 I had an emergency C-section.
 The medical team was working at the lower end of the table.
-My father was behind the curtain at my head, in scrubs and a mask, with the doctor on his side of the curtain.
+My father was behind the curtain at my head, in scrubs and a mask.
 He was, as far as I know, the only family member in the operating room with me, and he was in complete amazement at what he was watching.
 The scientist in him was on full display.
 He narrated the surgery as it happened — like an announcer calling a game, except the game was the doctor making the incision, stretching open my stomach, reaching his entire arm in past the elbow, and carefully bringing my son out.
-My father verbally and excitedly announced each step as the doctor performed it, marveling at the procedure with the same wide-eyed curiosity he brought to every technical thing he had ever encountered.
-To Kevin, it was all so cool.
-The fact that medicine had produced a procedure where a human arm could go into a daughter's body up to the elbow and emerge with a grandson was, to him, one of the most fascinating things he had ever watched, and he was going to tell the room about it as it was happening.
+To Kevin, it was all so cool, and he was going to tell the room about it as it was happening.

 His humor was awesome for me.
 The C-section is a serious surgery.
 The fear in the moment is real.
 My father standing behind the curtain narrating the procedure like it was the most exciting science demonstration of his life kept me steady through the part of the operation when steady was hard to find.
 I remember every word he said.
-The scientist who had taught his eight-year-old daughter to climb a twelve-foot ladder to look at Saturn was the same scientist who, twenty-three years later, was on the other side of a surgical curtain narrating the arrival of his grandson with the same wonder he had used to describe the rings of the planet.
 Some people would have looked away.
 My father looked harder.
 Some people would have stayed quiet.
 My father announced.
-The procedure was the most amazing thing he had ever watched and he was not going to let anyone in the room miss what was happening, least of all his daughter on the table.

 My father met my son first.